Pangolin Safari

 • Donate: The Johannesburg Wildlife Veterinary Hospital cares for pangolins in the immediate aftermath of their rescue and rehabilitates them to the point where a release is made possible.

 • Spread the Word: Share what you’ve learned on our pangolin safari and the monitoring involved to raise awareness about their plight.
-Social media can be a powerful tool!
+Social media can be a powerful tool, especially for an animal that is known by so few people!

 • Responsible Tourism: Choose ethical ecotourism providers committed to the protection of pangolins.